 - the fees for telehealth are the same as for face-to-face counselling (the cost of the equipment, line, etc. are the responsibility of the provider).

 Initial client assessments should generally be undertaken in-person.
 In exceptional circumstances, coverage for assessment via telehealth may be approved.

-Please also refer to the terms and conditions as outlined in the Mental Health Counselling Billing Agreement found in the Mental Health Counseling Professional Provider Enrolment Package on the Express Scripts Canada website.
+Please also refer to the terms and conditions as outlined in the Mental Health Counselling Billing Agreement found in the Mental Health Counselling Professional Provider Enrolment Package available on the Express Scripts Canada NIHB provider and client website.

 2.4 Claims verification program

 Verification activities are conducted as part of the NIHB program's need to comply with accountability requirements for the use of public funds and to ensure provider compliance with the terms and conditions of the program as outlined in this provider guide, the Claims Submission Kit, Mental health counselling professional provider enrolment package and other relevant documents.
 The program reserves the right to withhold any future payments to providers pending receipt of monies determined to be paid in error.

 2.5 Privacy statement